codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-rob/README.md

 1. `cd` into `lab-rob/` and run `npm install`.
 1. `touch .env`
       1. add `PORT=3000`
-      1. add `STORAGE_PATH=<the path to the directory where you would like to store the data>`
+      1. add `STORAGE_PATH=<the path to the json file where you would like to store the data>`
-            - If you do not add a `STORAGE_PATH` environment variable, it will default to the project root.
+            - If you do not add a `STORAGE_PATH` environment variable, it will default to the project root at `db.json`.

 ## Tests